Qualified Longevity Annuity Contract Guidance From A QLAC Advisor

 QLAC Overview

-A Simple Way To Fund Income For Later Life
+A Simple Way To Fund Income

 A QLAC is a deferred income annuity purchased inside an IRA or 401k that starts paying later in retirement, often between ages 75 and 85.
 The idea is straightforward, trade a portion of today’s balance for a guaranteed monthly benefit you can count on when you are older.
 Many clients use this to cover essential expenses in very late years, while freeing earlier years for travel, family time, and community life around Detroit, Ann Arbor, Pasadena, or Santa Monica.